mattermost/mattermost-handbook/operations/operations/company-agreements.md

 * If you are on-site and need to sign an NDA to enter a facility you may sign such an agreement
 * The following agreements may be signed by VP Finance Aneal Vallurupalli
-  * Non-clickthrough customer agreements up to $5,000 USD
+  * Non-clickthrough customer agreements up to $50,000 USD
-  * Procurement contracts for software subscriptions, market events, marketing and advertising agency services up to $5,000 USD
+  * Procurement contracts for software subscriptions, market events, marketing and advertising agency services up to $50,000 USD
   * Sponsored open source projects and paid simulations up to $600 USD
   * Unmodified Mattermost-authored Non-Disclosure Agreements
   * Unmodified Mattermost-authored Partner Agreements
+  * Investor quarterly reporting requests

 ## Who are Contract Accountability Owners \(CAOs\)?